Heart & Vascular Care

 Heart attacks occurs when the blood supply to the heart is cut off.
 Every year, nearly 800,000 Americans experience a heart attack, and 15 percent of them die from it.

 Almost half of sudden cardiac deaths happen outside of a hospital, so it is important to recognize the signs of a heart attack and act immediately by calling 9-1-1.
-A person’s chance of survival increases sooner if access to emergency treatment like we provide here at UMC happens quicker.
+A person’s chance of survival increases sooner if access to emergency treatment like we provide here at University Medical Center happens quicker.

 Signs and symptoms of a heart attack include: